takanori-fujiwara/organic-visual-metaphor/README.md

 About
 -----
-* Visual analytics software for identifying bottlenecks on prallel communications used MPI and finding better communication options

 * This project is derived from the paper below.
 ***An Organic Visual Metaphor for Public Understanding of Conditional Co-occurrences***